C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 - [x] Pre-release: single app data structure
 - [x] Emery screen size support
 - [ ] Some kind of color flair for color watches
+- [ ] Show log entries for wakeups where charging was observed
+- [ ] Extremely simple chart using log timestamps?